Darren Tate: Career

-In 2011, Tate announced several new projects, including Funkysober with Boy George and Marc Vedo, and Tate & Diamond with Harry Diamond.
-The first Funkysober single "Sunshine into My Life" features vocals by Sharlene Hector and was released in the summer of 2011 on Very Good Records.
-The first Tate & Diamond single "Turn It Back" was released in summer 2011 on Defected Records with the follow-up "Electrified" released on Anjunabeats.
-In addition, Tate announced the launch of a collaborative film scoring project entitled Brainstorm with composer Kenneth Lampl.
-The first film they completed together was called Sid's Paralysis by director Babar Ahmed which went on to win a prize for musical excellence by the Park City Film Music Festival.
+In addition, Tate announced the launch of a collaborative film scoring project entitled Brainstorm with American composer Kenneth Lampl.
+The first film they completed together was called Sid's Paralysis by director Babar Ahmed, which went on to win a prize for musical excellence by the Park City Film Music Festival.

-In 2012, Tate with Kenneth Lampl scored the motion picture The Undershepherd, directed by Russ Parr and starring Isaiah Washington, Keith David and Louis Gossett Jr. In addition, Tate & Lampl worked together on the feature film How Do You Write a Joe Schermann Song (director Gary King) which won best film and up and coming director at the Phoenix Film Festival and best picture at the Raindance Film Festival amongst other awards.
-The team are currently scoring the motion picture Snapshot (dir.
-Eric Etebari), Awakened (dir.
-Arno Malarone, Joycelyn Engle) and Scavenger Killers (dir.
-Dylan Bank) which starred Charles Durning in his final role.
+In 2012, Tate with Kenneth Lampl scored the motion picture The Undershepherd, directed by Russ Parr and starring Isaiah Washington, Keith David and Louis Gossett Jr. In addition, Tate and Lampl worked together on the feature film How Do You Write a Joe Schermann Song (director Gary King) which won best film and up and coming director at the Phoenix Film Festival and best picture at the Raindance Film Festival amongst other awards.

-In 2013, it was announced that the duo would be scoring the feature film Frontera starring Ed Harris, Eva Longoria and Michael Pena (dir.
+In 2013, it was announced that the duo would be scoring the feature film Frontera with Kenneth Lampl starring Ed Harris, Eva Longoria, and Michael Pena (dir.
 Michael Berry).

 In 2018, Tate co-produced and orchestrated the first album for The House and Garage Orchestra, Garage Classics.
-The album features performances by Kayla Amor, Sweet Female Attitude, Denzee, Kele Le Roc, Camden Cox, MC Neat, Shelley Nelson, Shy Cookie, Shola Ama, Oggie, Freejak, Safety First, BB Diamond, Tough Love and Reigns.

 On Record Day 2021, Fat Possum Records released a limited edition album, Give Me More Love by Al Green which was co-produced by Tate.
 The album took the original recordings from Green which were originally released by Hi Records and incorporates new orchestral arrangements by Tate.
-It features updated versions of some of Green's greatest hits including "Let's Stay Together", "Here I Am (Come and Take Me)" and "Tired of Being Alone".

-In 2022, Tate collaborated with Above & Beyond on The Last Glaciers (Original Motion Picture Soundtrack) and started another project with A&B's Jono Grant under the name JODA with the first single being "We Find Ourselves".